jean-charles-gibier/x3DDraft/README.md

 or on the entire "universe" (that is described in config file).

 To test it :
-- instal gcc X11 SDK librairies and set your environement.
+- install gcc X11 SDK librairies and set your environement.
 - Clone this repo
 - make clean
 - make